 Personal Injury Lawyers for California Hotel Injury Claims

 Our preeminent personal injury attorneys know how to investigate and prove hotel injury claims when hotel liability insurers raise defenses.

 As the above statute makes clear, and California Civil Jury Instruction 405 reinforces, the injured person making the claim owes a duty of ordinary care for the injured person's safety.

 Whether the injury was due to a criminal attack by another, a slip and fall or trip and fall, or another form of hotel negligence, liability insurers will argue that the injured guest was solely at fault for their injury.

 Skilled representation can overcome that comparative negligence defense and other hotel defenses.

-Hotel liability insurers know the reputation of the lawyers at the Injury Justice Law Firm as skilled and aggressive counsel who get their clients the full value of their personal injury claims.
+Hotel liability insurers know the reputation of the lawyers at the Injury Justice Law Firm as skilled and aggressive counsel who get their clients the full value of their injury claims.

 Our top-rated personal injury law firm has a track record of success proving negligence in injury lawsuits.
 You pay no fee unless you recover compensation.